-The granting of permission in principle followed by technical details consent is a new way to gain planning permission that the government is introducing.
+The granting of permission in principle followed by technical details consent is a new way to gain planning permission that the government introduced in 2017/18.

 Permission in principle can be granted by a local planning authority (LPA) in two ways:

 At the moment, permission in principle can be granted through part 2 of a brownfield register, or through an application made by a third party for small scale residential development (10 units or less).